Powerlevel9k/powerlevel9k/segments/custom/README.md

 ### Customize Icon

-It can be changed by setting:
+The icon can be changed by setting:
 ```zsh
 P9K_CUSTOM_WIFI_SIGNAL_ICON="my_icon"
 ```